-In addition to phenotypic plasticity, we find evidence of strong directional selection for earlier flowering across tundra plant species over multi-decadal time scales, and model projections suggest this selection pressure is likely to increase as the climate continues to warm.
-Interestingly, we find little evidence of non-linear selection gradients reflecting stabilizing or divergent selection, however we cannot rule out the potential for higher order polynomial or non-parametric relationships (Weis et al 2014).
+We find evidence of strong directional selection for earlier flowering across tundra plant species over multi-decadal time scales.
+Interestingly, we find little evidence of non-linear selection gradients reflecting stabilizing or disruptive selection, however we cannot rule out the potential for higher order polynomial or non-parametric relationships (Weis et al. 2014).
 Reproductive fitness is just one component of the plant's life cycle and does not always correlate with changes in population growth or species relative abundances (Iler 2019).
-Furthermore, selection may be dependent on the environmental context of flowering individuals (microhabitat quality etc.) (Austen et al 2017).
+Furthermore, selection may be dependent on the environmental context of flowering individuals (microhabitat quality etc.) (Austen et al. 2017).
 While we do not have information on individual level microenvironment, model hyperparameters showed that intraspecific variation among individuals was much higher for reproductive output than for flowering phenology, suggesting that environmental or other contexts of individuals (age, size, pollinator availability etc.) play an important role in their reproductive fitness.
 This also corresponds with much lower explanatory power for reproductive fitness than phenology models.
 Rather, flowering phenology varied mostly between species over time (i.e. intra-annually), reflecting a high level of macroclimatic control, which is consistent with modeled parameter estimates.
-Despite these caveats, long term, positive fitness outcomes for earlier flowering individuals under warming highlights the adaptive capacity of these temperature sensitive tundra species and may reduce the need for alternate intervention strategies such as assisted migration of southern populations.
+Despite these caveats, positive fitness outcomes for earlier flowering individuals under warming highlights the adaptive capacity of these temperature-sensitive tundra species and may reduce the need for alternate intervention strategies such as assisted migration of southern populations.